click here. The second part of the e-class on how to make healthy cold breakfast cereal is below. If you missed the first part,

 If you choose to accept this challenge, please add a comment below on what nasty cereal brands you banished to the circular file.
 It would be encouraging to others reading this blog and considering the same thing.

-Cold Breakfast Cereal
+Healthy Cold Cereal Recipe

-6 cups freshly ground flour
+6 cups freshly ground flour (sources)

 3 cups plain yogurt, kefir, buttermilk, or clabbered milk (use 3 cups water plus 2 TBL lemon juice or apple cider vinegar for dairy allergies)